EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

 Question: Weight profile
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The function :func:`.working_memory_network.wm_model.simulate_wm` takes two parameters to define the weight profile: ``sigma_weight_profile`` and ``Jpos_excit2excit``.
+The function :func:`.simulate_wm` takes two parameters to define the weight profile: ``sigma_weight_profile`` and ``Jpos_excit2excit``.
 After the simulation you can access the return value weight_profile_45.
 This array contains the synaptic weights between the one postsynaptic neuron whose preferred direction is 45deg and all other (presynaptic) neurons.
 Our choice of 45deg is arbitrary, the profile for other neurons are shifted versions of this one.

 * Run the following code to simulate the network.
 * Increase ``Jpos_excit2excit``.
 How does the weight profile change (look at short and long ranges)?